Thursday, June 30, 2022

 Kingston

 We have really been blessed with incredible weather here in NY.
-As some of you may know the early summers here in NY are spectacular with blue bird skies puffy white clouds and some of the best open window sleeping you can get.
+As some of you may know, the early summers here in NY are spectacular with bluebird skies, puffy white clouds, and some of the best open-window sleeping you can get.
 Mornings are still a little crisp but great for exercising.
 We continue to meet so many great people.
-Being on the loop is like one big fraternity of such like minded people.
+Being on the loop is like one big fraternity of such like-minded people.
 Time is already flying by.

 Sunday, June 5, 2022